teresarpardo/congress-webpage/README.md

+CONGRESS WEBPAGE

-A responsive website that manipulates JSON data to display Senate and House statistics using RESTful API and JavaScript.
+A responsive website that manipulates JSON data to display Senate and House statistics.

+Version 1: Vanilla JavaScript and Bootstrap library.